kuriringohankamehameha/myShell/README.md

 * Add some more builtin commands.
 * Have implemented a basic AutoComplete Engine using Tries.
 Incorporate it into the Shell, possibly with the help of the `ncurses` library.

+## Autocomplete Engine

 To compile and test the simple program with `ncurses`, compile with the `-lncurses` flag in `gcc`.

 * Compile using :
 ```bash
 gcc -o engine engine.c -lncurses
 ```

+The program tries to simulate an autocompletion from a list of words stored in memory.
+Similar to `zsh`'s tabbed completion, this tries to replicate some of it's features using `ncurses` library for positioning of the cursor.

 ## Bugs
 * Suspend signal does not work as intended, if the background job waits for `tty` as input.